Divya-Sri-Sanaganapalli/Face-Detection-API-V1.0/README.md

  http://67.205.172.73:3000/api/v1/detectFace

  ```
- - Input Image URL :  In Request Body > form-data, Set Key as 'imageURL' and value as '<input image url>'
+ - Input Image URL :  In Request Body > form-data, Set Key as 'imageURL' and value as input image url

  - Input Image File upload: In Request Body > form-data, Set Key as 'imageFile' and upload an image file in value